CyberPointer/definite-integral-calculator/README.md

 ![Guiexample](./images/chart_derivative_and.jpg)

 User can hover mose over blue graph points/dots to chose tangent line to calculate.
-This image shows that
+This image shows example of that.

 ![Guiexample](./images/chart_derivative_only.jpg)